Table of Contents

 8. Moose Viewing

 Moose are majestic creatures that roam the northern wilderness, captivating audiences with their impressive antlers, gentle eyes, and massive bodies.
-As the largest members of the deer family, moose can weigh up to 1,500 pounds and stand as tall as 7.5 feet at the shoulder.
+As the largest member of the deer family, moose can weigh up to 1,500 pounds and stand as tall as 7.5 feet at the shoulder.
 Their distinctive antlers, which can span up to 6 feet wide, are a sight to behold.
 Moose are well adapted to their aquatic habitats, with a strong swimming ability and a diet that includes aquatic plants.
 Despite their impressive size, moose are herbivores, feeding on a variety of plants, including leaves, twigs, and aquatic vegetation.

 Denali National Park and Preserve is the best place for moose viewing.